-Another reason your cat needs to be munching on wheatgrass is that it improves night vision, courtesy of the Vitamin A in the grass.
+Another reason your cat needs to be munching on wheatgrass is that it improves night vision, courtesy of the vitamin A in the grass.

 7. Helps with Kidney Disease

-When you notice that your cat has an increased appetite for greens, this may be because they have a health issue like kidney disease.
+When you notice that your cat has an increased appetite for greens, it may be because they have a health issue like kidney disease.
 If this happens to be the case, consult your vet before making any major nutritional changes.

 When to Worry About Cats Eating Wheatgrass